-Linda S. Birnbaum, Ph.D. retired in October 2019 from a 40 year career as a federal scientist, serving for the last ten years as director of the National Institute of Environmental Health Sciences (NIEHS).
-On this call, Dr. Birnbaum shares her perspective on the current state of federal scientific research, the public health consequences of sidelining science, and what we can do to restore the role of science in policy.
+Linda S. Birnbaum, Ph.D. recently retired from a 40 year career as a federal scientist, serving for the last ten years as director of the National Institute of Environmental Health Sciences (NIEHS).
+Dr. Birnbaum shared her perspective on the current state of federal scientific research, the public health consequences of sidelining science, and what we can do to restore the role of science in policy.

 As NIEHS director, Dr. Birnbaum oversaw research grants and shared the results of cutting edge environmental health research with the public and policy makers.
 She also met with communities across the U.S., including in Alaska, to better understand environmental concerns and disparities.